15 September 2025

 (6 min read)

 With the demand for Social Housing continuing to increase, an overreliance on funding from the Housing Finance Agency (HFA) has the potential to exacerbate delays in supply of housing.
-In this article our Construction and Debt Capital Markets teams have delved into the existing capital funding schemes, how AHBs currently fund the balance of their acquisitions / developments, and crucially look at alternative funding models that should be given due consideration in Ireland, if we are to meet the housing targets set by Government
+In this article our Construction and Debt Capital Markets teams have delved into the existing capital funding schemes, how AHBs currently fund the balance of their acquisitions / developments, and crucially looks at alternative funding models that should be given due consideration in Ireland, if we are to meet the housing targets set by Government

 Introduction